SciBorgo/Missing-data/paper/paper.md

 variables with a high proportion of missing data (e.g., variables with the majority or more missing than not).
 We deliberately do not suggest a 'rule of thumb' for the amount of missingness that should be imputed, and caution against looking for a specific threshold.
-Rather, we recommend: values should generally be imputed, avoiding methods imputing the same value (such as the mean or median), and suggest using imputation methods such as: linear regression, k-nearest neighbours, or expectation maximisation.
+Rather, we recommend: values should generally be imputed, avoiding methods imputing the same value (e.g., the mean or median), and suggest using imputation methods such as: linear regression, k-nearest neighbours, or expectation maximisation.

 Missing values can occur in the both the predictors (the "independent variables") and response variable (the "dependent variables").
-Care should be taken when imputing data, as typically only predictors should be imputed.
+Care should be taken when imputing the outcome variables, and in general they should not be imputed with a single imputation, as this will bias the subsequent analysis.

-For discussion on imputing the response value, see ... [@refs]. **(note: take a look again)**
+Methods that provide multiple imputed values for the outcome, such as multiple imputation, or using a Bayesian framework that generates a distribution of posterior values, can be appropriate for imputed the outcome as they provide some sence of what the uncertainty is.
+For discussion on imputing the response value, see ... [@refs].

+Missing values in the outcome can be dealt with specially for Randomised Control Trials, see - https://doi.org/10.1191%2F1740774504cn032oa.

 Much in the way of there is no single 'best' statistical method, there is no perfect, one-size-fits-all approach for imputing data.
 The goal is